tcastal/dondada/menu/DATASTORY.md

 From this plot, we can clearly observe that certain beers receive more attention than their counterparts.
 It is particularly the case for India Pale Ales, Pale Ales, Strong Ales and Stouts.
 Indian Pale Ales (IPAs) particularly stand out, with almost 3 millions cumulated ratings.
 Could IPA be the Beeriverse messiah ?
 </div>

-### Language processing
+### Language analysis

 <div style="text-align: justify;">
 Let’s see what the Beeriversers from BeerAdvocate think of this by looking at their reviews.
 First of all, we've found that 99.99% of the comments on both sites are written in English, so we can ignore other languages in our future analysis.
-Below you can observe word clouds obtained with text from positive (grade&lt;4) and negative (grade&gt;2) reviews, as well as reviews for IPAs and Stouts.
+Below you can observe word clouds obtained with text from positive (grade&gt;4) and negative (grade&lt;2) reviews, as well as reviews for IPAs and Stouts.
 You might think, why compare IPAs and stouts ?
 We could have chosen to compare IPAs and pale ales, but you will see later that stouts are more interesting.
 </div>